paloukari/OrcaDetector/setup.md

 ### Using IBM Cloud

 Provision a server to run the training code.
 You can you this server as your development environment too.
-Using imsage `2263543`, `docker` and `nvidia-docker` are already installed.
+Using image `2263543`, `docker` and `nvidia-docker` are already installed.

 Install the CLI, add your ssh public key, and get the key id
 ```